 You get a very decent selection of ports here too, with a full-size HDMI port, a mini DisplayPort, three USB-A slots, a USB-C slot, an Ethernet port, a 3.5 mm audio jack, and an SD card reader.
 As is the norm for Gigabyte laptops at the moment, the webcam is shoved in a bit awkwardly under the screen – not the most flattering angle for your video calls – but it's something that we can live with.

 Gigabyte AERO 15 OLED review: performance and features

-The RTX 2070 isn't the very best GPU you can get in a laptop in 2021, but it's still very impressive, and able to run every game out there comfortably – even if you have to dial down one or two settings.
+The RTX 2070 isn't the very best GPU you can get in a laptop today, as it's a bit older now, but it's still very impressive, and able to run every game out there comfortably – even if you have to dial down one or two settings.
 We saw a solid 60 frames per second in GTA V at a 1080p resolution with most graphics turned up to the max, though when we switched to 4K that frames per second rate very understandably dropped to around 30.
 The laptop does get fairly loud and hot while gaming too, though no more so than others at this level.